-In 2014, Bailey joined the University of Cincinnati - College Conservatory of Music as the Assistant Professor of Music in Jazz Saxophone and in August 2020 advanced to Associate Professor.
+Bailey joined the University of Cincinnati - College-Conservatory of Music serving as the Associate Professor in Jazz Saxophone studies while still playing music throughout the country and abroad.

 PO Box 452